Bill Paxton Cause Of Death Due To Childhood Sickness? Stroke May Be Indication

-Bill Paxton’s cause of death may be due to a childhood sickness and the stroke he suffered may be an indicator of the link between the two.
+Bill Paxton’s cause of death may be due to a childhood sickness, and the stroke he suffered may be an indicator of the link between the two.

 Bill Paxton, known for his role as John Garret in Agents of S.H.I.E.L.D., died this past Saturday after complications from surgery.
-The specific cause of death is believed to be a fatal stroke which occurred sometime after Paxton’s recent open-heart surgery, and quite possibly may be related to a childhood sickness.
+The specific cause of death is believed to be a fatal stroke, which occurred sometime after Paxton’s recent open-heart surgery, and quite possibly may be related to a childhood sickness.

 Open-heart surgery, while much safer than it used to be, is still a risky procedure.
 The chest is cut open, the heart is artificially stopped, and the patient is placed on a heart-lung machine that mechanically pumps and circulates the blood through the body while the surgeon operates on the heart.

 Those with prior heart conditions, whether it be heart disease or valve damage of some sort, are at a significantly higher risk than most people.
-Newsmax quotes renowned cardiologist Dr. Chauncey Crandall talking about the connection.
+Newsmax quotes renowned cardiologist Dr. Chauncey Crandall, who talked about the connection.

 “If you have heart disease within the aorta, this can cause the blood to clot, and the clot can travel to the brain and cause a stroke….
 The aorta can be screened with an ultrasound test to see if there is disease present….
 This can be performed by the surgeon in the operating room prior to putting the patient on the heart-lung machine, but it isn’t commonly done….
 Surgery causes changes in the blood, which can make it more likely to clot and result in a stroke.”